greenblat/vlsimentor/getToKnowYou.md

 ## Open Source Tools
-Not enough designers are aware, did You met these?
+Not enough designers are aware, did You meet these?
 1. iverilog
 2. verilator
 3. graphviz (dot)